rbadillap/kotal-documentation/docs/ethereum/examples/rinkeby.md

 title: Join Rinkeby
 ---

-Rinkeby is a Proof of Auhtority public Ethereum test network Typically used by developers to test their decentralized applications.
+Rinkeby is a Proof of Authority public Ethereum test network Typically used by developers to test their decentralized applications.

 ```yaml {7}
 # rinkeby.yaml